mestconsult/techxport_assignment/README.md

 1. Finally, use the javascript alert function to display the name and email entered on the sign up page when the create account button is clicked like in the image shown below  ![GitHub Logo](/sign_up_and_popup.png)

 ## Submiting the assignment
-Please zip your assignment and email to nelson@meltwater.org
+Zip folder containing all files and email to nelson@meltwater.org